ruben-arcos/ruben-arcos/README.md

 - 🌱 I’m currently learning at 100Devs
 - 📫 How to reach me: **ruben.arcos06@gmail.com**
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I'm an ER Nurse
+- ⚡ Fun fact: I have a background in ER Nursing

 <h3 align="left">Connect with me:</h3>